Common Galaxy S8 problems and how to fix them

 If you're having trouble with your phone, we're here to help.

-The Galaxy S8 and S8+ are great phones, but no device is perfect and there's a chance you may be having some issues with yours.
-Lower than expected battery life, performance issues, running out of storage, problems with radios and more can all effect the Galaxy S8 just as they do any other phone, but all of these issues have potential fixes.
+The Galaxy S8 and S8+ are great phones, but no device is perfect and there's a chance you may be having some issues with yours over time.
+Lower than expected battery life, performance issues, running out of storage, problems with radios and more can all affect the Galaxy S8 just as they do any other phone, but all of these issues have potential fixes.

 While it's difficult to diagnose every problem you could be having with your Galaxy S8 or S8+, we've grouped together some of the most common issues and have some tips to help you fix them.